-The Advanced Robotics Challenge (ARC) is our newest category.
-The games are designed to test older and more experienced student’s engineering and programming skills to the limit.
+The Advanced Robotics Challenge (ARC) games are designed to test older and more experienced student’s engineering and programming skills to the limit.
 ARC started with a Bowling challenge in 2013 and 2014.
 In 2015 and 2016 we ran the Tetrastack challenge.
 The game for 2019 and 2020 is the SMARTGreenhouse challenge.

 Advanced Robotics Challenge characteristics:

 - One age group: 17-25 years old.

-- Hardware: Robots must be built using any type of hardware kits and any material.
+- Hardware: The robot can be built using any type of hardware kits and any material.
 Teams can use 3d printed elements, elements prepared with a CNC machine, elements cut from acryl/wood/metal or any elements from any material.
 There are no restrictions about the use and brand of sensors, batteries or electrical motors and servos.

 - Maximum robot size: 34,5 x 34,5 x 34,5 cm.

 - Team: A team consists of 1 coach and 2 or 3 team members.

 For all specific rules and regulations refer to the General Rules and Game Rules for Advanced Robotics Challenge!